EchoTheDeveloper/espagl/documentation.md

 # ES-PAGL Documentation

+## THIS USES PYGAME AND JUST ADDS SOME FUNCTIONS FOR PYGAME.
+IF YOU USE THIS IN YOUR PROJECT LINK THIS GITHUB PAGE
 ES-PAGL (Echo's Super Python Amazing Graphics Library) is a Python library for simplified graphics rendering using Pygame.
 This library provides easy-to-use functions for initializing a graphics window, drawing text, and basic shapes.

 ## Usage